← Back to Blog

 You cannot manage what you do not measure.
 Soil tests reveal:

-At Particular Coffee, we maintain soil test records across our farms and use them to build plot-specific fertilization plans rather than applying blanket formulas.
+We maintain soil test records across our farms and use them to build plot-specific fertilization plans rather than applying blanket formulas.
+The difference in results between a plot that gets exactly what it needs and one that gets a generic application is measurable -- both in yield and in the cup.

 CENICAFE Recommendations